It's Rush Limbaugh, the most listened to radio talk show in the country where we have more fun than a human being should be allowed to have.

 Hello.

-Hiya, Rush, uh, long time listener, first time caller.
+Hi, Rush, longtime listener, first time caller.

 Thank you, sir.

-Hey, uh, I was wondering, I was watching the Laura Donald show this on CBS this morning, and uh the boy king was uh had an interview last night before the game, and he was saying how much health care was costing us so much money, I thought he fixed that.
+Hey, I was wondering, I was watching the Laura Donald show on CBS this morning, and the boy King had an interview last night before the game, and he was saying how much health care was costing so much money.

 Yep.

-Story was from Cybercast News Service, it was on January 31st, and here's the hear of the dirty details in uh in a final regulation issued last Wednesday, the IRS assumed that under Obamacare, the cheapest health insurance plan available in 2016 for a family will cost $20,000 for the year, just three years from now.
+The IRS assumed that under Obamacare, the cheapest health insurance plan available in 2016 for a family will cost $20,000 for the year, just three years from now.

 The IRS's assumption that the cheapest plan for a family will cost $20,000 a year is found in examples that the IRS itself gives to help people understand how to calculate the penalty that they will need to pay the government if they don't buy a mandated health plan.

-Now this is you can say five into twenty four thousand dollars per family member.
+Now, this is, you can say five into $24,000 per family member.

-Twenty thousand dollars per family from the IRS.
+$20,000 per family from the IRS.

-That that this, by the way, is the cheapest family plan, and this is the IRS.
+This, by the way, is the cheapest family plan, and this is the IRS.

 This is the bronze plan.

-Now, in the early stages, remember you can pay the fine.
+Now, in the early stages, remember, you can pay the fine.

 Remember that?